Can Dogs Eat Squid? Everything You Need to Know

 Can dogs eat squid?
 Well, the answer is yes, dogs can eat squid.

 As dog owners, it’s normal for us to give a taste of our food to the dog.
 Dogs are curious animals and they love to try new kinds of food.
 Sometimes they try to eat and lick our leftover food.
+But you need to be careful when they do this.
+Some dog experts like Cynthia Maro say that some foods are very bad for their teeth and others can be deadly.
+We will talk about these foods in the later part of this article.

 When we are eating or cooking something, they get attracted to the smell and want to know what it tastes like.
 Being a veterinarian let me tell you that dogs cannot eat everything humans can.
-But, fortunately, squids don’t fall in the list of forbidden food items.
+But, fortunately, squids don’t fall on the list of forbidden food items.

 In this article, I will share all the information that you need about feeding squid to your dog.
-This article will tell you the right amount of suid you should be giving to your dog, what benefits squid will provide to your dog, and what are the signs that your dog can show in case it gets squid poisoning.
+This article will tell you the right amount of suid you should be giving to your dog, what benefits squid will provide to your dog, and what signs your dog can show in case it gets squid poisoning.

 Can dogs eat squid?